EmeraldVoid/Pokemon-TestFlight/README.md

 <br>

 # Support the Game:

-If you liked the game and wish to share the love, feel free to use one of the UserBars (or make your own and submit it in [Discussions](https://github.com/EmeraldVoid/Pokemon-TestFlight/discussions))
+If you enjoyed the game and want to show your support, feel free to use one of our UserBars — or create your own and share it in the [Discussions](https://github.com/EmeraldVoid/Pokemon-TestFlight/discussions)!

 Preview: